-"Bridging the Gap" and "BTG" is used interchangeably and is the official name for Hawaii's Continuum of Care for the neighbor islands.
+"Bridging the Gap" and "BTG" are used interchangeably.
+Bridging the Gap is the official name for Hawaii's Continuum of Care for the neighbor islands.
 For a detailed definition for Continuum of Care, see "Continuum of Care" below.
 This regional planning body coordinates housing and services funding for Homeless Families and individuals for the Counties of Kauai, Hawaii and Maui.